 Anti-Slavery and Human Trafficking Statement

-Tottenham Hotspur Football Club (the ‘Club’) is one of the world's leading football clubs.
+Tottenham Hotspur Limited Club (the ‘Club’) is one of the world's leading football clubs.
 The Club plays in domestic as well as European club competitions.
 It has business operations which include football operations, retail, ticketing, and memberships schemes along with commercial partnerships, sponsors and suppliers which operate in territories across the world.

 The Club also has an independent charitable body, the Tottenham Hotspur Foundation, which works to create opportunities that change the lives of those living in our local communities and around the world.